isabelle-galleberg/IT2810-KommuneAdvisor/README.md

 ## 🔎Search

-Search result pagination.
+Search result pagination with infinite scroll.
 Detail view of objects.
 Sorting and filtering.

 ## 🌍Global state management
 In this application we have implemented global state management using [Redux Toolkit](https://redux-toolkit.js.org) for the search field and dropdown menus.
-A user can then filter kommuner, click on a kommune to view the details page, then go back to the search results and see that the filters are persisted.
+A user can search for and filter kommuner, click on a kommune to view the details page, then go back to the search results and see that the values for search field and filter values have persisted.

-## 💁‍♀️Web accessibility
+## 💅Web accessibility
-Component library Mantine.
+We have used the component library Mantine in order to create a user inteface that is consistent and simple.
 The application scales after screen size and is therefore mobile responsive.

+The application gives feedback on user interaction.
+Hovering a kommune card changes the opacity and on data fetching a loading icon is displayed.

+Error message?
+Vi har en tilbakeknapp.

+The page is also navigable.
+By clicking on the logo in navbar og back-button, the user can easily navigate back to the home page.
+In order to navigate to the details page for a kommune there is a button "Show more" with cursor set to pointer.
+Button changes color on hover.

 ## 💾Backend
 MongoDB is a document database.